-

 - Automatic failover of the virtual IP address with 2 nodes in the same subnet.

-- Good bandwidth for resynchronization (step 3) and good latency for synchronous replication (a few ms).
+- Good bandwidth for resynchronization (step 3) and good latency for synchronous replication (typically a round-trip of less than 2ms).

 Alternative